Parent page: Company Dashboard

 This backend configuration system allows account administrators to establish, test, enable and disable the SSO capability for company users.
 The SSO option is available when signing in to Altium Designer, AltiumLive, and an Altium 365 Workspace.
 When set up for account users, SSO offers the convenience of signing in to Altium software and services using the same set of credentials that apply to your company-wide systems.

 When configured and enabled in the Dashboard, the SSO system establishes authorized identities from your company's nominated Identity Provider (IdP), for example Okta, OneLogin, etc, with the ID assertion communications based on the standardized Security Assertion Markup Language (SAML 2.0).
 The SSO sign-in interface for your company, if not already in place, is usually based on a template or example provided by the IdP – this instigates the SAML-based authentication assertion exchanges and provides access to company services.

 In its default state, the Dashboard Authentication page shows the preconfigured URLs for the AltiumLive SSO service (1.
 Altium metadata configuration), and the option to upload or manually enter your IdP's authorization connection data (2.
 SAML Identity Provider Configuration).

 The IdP configuration metadata, to be uploaded as shown above, should be available from your Identity Provider once it is set up for integration with your company services.

 Identity Provider Integration Examples

 Expand the collapsible section below for a step through example of the integration process for a typical Identity Provider (OneLogin):

-Expand the collapsible section below for a step-through example of the integration process for a typical Identity Provider (Okta):
+Expand the collapsible sections below for step-through examples of the integration and provisioning process for a typical Identity Provider (Okta):